ahmedxomar101/Image-Classifier/README.md

     ```
     $ conda create --name <env> --file req.txt
     ```
-2. If you don't, here are the required packages
+2. If you don't, here are the required packages:
     * `cudatoolkit==8.0`
     * `numpy==1.13.3`
     * `pandas==0.22.0`